johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 > the phone shelf

+## Addendum

+Reddit user [daniel_dunphy](https://www.reddit.com/user/daniel_dunphy) gave me some great tips that nullify some complaints I bring up later on.

+1. signing in with iCloud

+The `App Specific Password` route I went wasn't the right thing to do.
+Instead, you [combine your password with the verification code generated on another device](https://support.apple.com/en-us/HT204974).
+I remembered doing this before!
+For some reason, I couldn't find that solution this time around.

+2. Downloading older apps

+iOS 6 _does_ let you download older app versions from the App Store, like I suspected, *but* you have to have downloaded that app previously with your Apple Id.

+To download a compatible version, you sign into the App Store, navigate to the "Purchased" section and download the apps from there.

+Given this, a lot of my iCloud & app related issues below are no longer valid.
+Keep that in mind if you're considering to do this yourself.

 ## Form Factor

 I won't belabor this, we all remember what an iPhone 3GS looks like.
 It's round and plastic, the screen has a handful of pixels while being recessed under 20 layers of laminate, and there's only one rear camera (with no flash).